Enterprise AI code assistant with air-gapped deployment and custom fine-tuning.

 Ideal for

-Individual developer exploring AI code completion with no budget; limited to basic completions.
+Solo developer exploring AI code completion with basic needs and no budget.

 What this tier adds